1.4.4 Simplifying Algebraic Expressions

 Simplify does nothing to this expression.

 FullSimplify, however, transforms it to a simpler form.

 In:= FullSimplify[Gamma[x] Gamma[1 - x]]

 For fairly small expressions, FullSimplify will often succeed in making some remarkable simplifications.
-But for larger expressions, it often becomes unmanageably slow.
+But for larger expressions, it can become unmanageably slow.

 The reason for this is that to do its job, FullSimplify effectively has to try combining every part of an expression with every other, and for large expressions the number of cases that it has to consider can be astronomically large.